thobruk/thobruk.github.io/_posts/2015-04-01-rendering-partials-with-layouts-recursively.markdown

 And a partial for rendering a folder `folder/_folder.html.haml`
 {%highlight haml%}
-content_for: type do
+-content_for: type do
   = folder.type
-content_for :name do
+-content_for :name do
   = folder.name
-content_for :contents do
+-content_for :contents do
-  = render folder.contents # this is where it's all going to go horribly wrong render partial: 'shared/filesystem_object'
+  = render folder.contents # this is where it's all going to go horribly wrong =render partial: 'shared/filesystem_object'
 {%endhighlight%}

 Rails is smart enough to work out what to do at `render folder.contents`.
 It's going to render a collection, calling the `folders/_folder` partial for each Folder in contents.
 There is another way to do this.
 I could call `render partial: 'folder/_folder', layout: 'shared/filesystem_object'` instead.
 The results would be the same - bitterly disappointing.